The Girl Who Goes

 1. Van Gogh Museum

-With 2.3 million visitors in 2017, the Van Gogh Museum has become the 23rd-most visited art museum in the world.
-In case you couldn’t guess, it houses the largest collection of artwork by Dutch artist Vincent van Gogh.
+The Van Gogh Museum is the most visited single-artist museum in the world — in case you couldn’t guess, it houses the largest collection of artwork by Dutch artist Vincent van Gogh.
 Among the 600 works displayed here, you’ll find famed paintings such as The Potato Eaters, Sunflowers, The Yellow House, and one of three versions of Bedroom in Arles.
 There is also no shortage of self-portraits, ensuring that you never forget whose museum you are in.

 As you make your way through the exhibits, you’ll learn about different phases of Van Gogh’s life and what inspired his work during that time.
 Not only is Van Gogh’s art displayed in the museum, but also that of his contemporaries: such as Paul Gauguin’s The Painter of Sunflowers.
 This allows for another important perspective on Van Gogh and how he has been viewed through history.